AnnieShi/assignment-2/README.md

 # assignment-2
-Practicing what we learn in class week 2
+Practicing what we learned in class week 2